 Typically, your main contractor, surveyor, project manager or package house supplier will sign off the property and apply to the local authority for a completion certificate.
 If you’ve managed the scheme yourself, then the responsibility for arranging this will rest with you.

 The completion certificate is the single most important document you’ll be issued with over the course of your scheme.
-This is the official written record showing that the house has been built and finished to a satisfactory standard and can be used residentially – so you should lodge a copy with your solicitor.
+This is the official written record showing that the house has been built and finished to a satisfactory standard and can be used residentially.
+So be sure to lodge a copy with your solicitor.
 It’s also the trigger that allows you to apply to HMRC for a VAT reclaim on any eligible materials you’ve used.

 Your new home will now become liable for council tax, so expect a band assessment to come through from the local authority within a few months.
-When your first bill hits the floor, it will be backdated to the completion certificate and could amount to a significant sum.
+When your first bill hits the floor, it will be backdated to the completion certificate.
+So it could amount to a significant sum.

 It is possible to move in before the house is 100% finished, provided it meets certain minimum criteria.
 To do this, you’ll usually need to arrange an inspection with building control with a view to obtaining a habitation or temporary occupancy certificate.